Euro zone bond yields fall, real yields at fresh lows | Business

 Government bond yields across the euro area fell on Tuesday, with German Bund yields holding close to 5-1/2 month lows hit the previous session while real bond yields slipped to fresh lows.
 Weak equity markets, undermined by a third straight session of selling in Chinese internet giants, supported demand for safe-haven bonds.
 But overall activity was generally subdued ahead of a two-day U.S. Federal Reserve meeting starting later.

-Germany's benchmark 10-year Bund yield was down 2 bps at -0.44% , near a 5-1/2 month low touched briefly on Monday .
-Most other 10-year yields in the euro area were around 2-3 bps lower .
-"We doubt there will be much appetite from market participants to add new positions ahead of tomorrow's FOMC event risk but we cannot exclude profit taking on tactical longs opened in the July rally," said ING senior rates strategist Antoine Bouvet.
+Germany's benchmark 10-year Bund yield was down 2.5 basis points (bps) at -0.439% by 1522 GMT, near a 5-1/2 month low of -0.449% touched briefly on Monday.
+Most other 10-year yields in the euro area were around 1 bps lower .
+"We doubt there will be much appetite from market participants to add new positions ahead of tomorrow’s FOMC event risk but we cannot exclude profit taking on tactical longs opened in the July rally," said ING senior rates strategist Antoine Bouvet.

 Most 10-year bond yields across the euro area have fallen 20 basis points this month as investors question global reflation trades and concerns about coronavirus Delta variants rise to the top of their worry list.
 Such concerns have also helped push down real or inflation-adjusted bond yields.